Physics-Gated Visual Prediction of MARFE on the HL-3 Tokamak: Method

 \subsubsection{Preliminary Feature Extraction}

 The first stage of the pipeline leverages a raw CCD image to generate cleaned area features, which correspond to the MARFE intensity within specific zones.
 As illustrated in Figure~\ref{fig:marfe_data_processing}, this stage begins by applying a binary region of interest (RoI) mask $M_{\text{RoI}}$ to the grayscale image $I_{\text{gray}}$ and highlighting physically possible regions in the masked image $I_{\text{mask}} = M_{\text{RoI}}\odot I_{\text{gray}}$.
-Notably, high-intensity pixels characteristic of MARFEs are then identified via a brightness threshold $T_{\text{bright}}=220$, yielding a binary image $I_{\text{binary}}$.
+High-intensity pixels characteristic of MARFEs are then identified via a brightness threshold $T_{\text{bright}}=220$, yielding a binary image $I_{\text{binary}}$.
+The value $T_{\text{bright}}=220$ is chosen according to the per-pixel intensity histograms of a labelled subset of MARFE versus background frames, as it lies at the local minimum between the two modes of the bimodal distribution, separating the MARFE-bright population (typically $\ge\!
+230$) from the camera background ($\lesssim\!
+200$).
 Afterward, a morphological opening operation with a $5 \times 5$ kernel is applied to remove sensor noise, producing a refined feature map $I_{\text{proc}}$ of MARFE structures.